qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

 )
 ```

-### Pulse dependent noise
+### Pulse-dependent noise
-In this second example, we demonstrate how to add an additional amplitude damping channel on the qubits.
+In this second example, we demonstrate how to add an additional amplitude-damping channel on the qubits.
 The amplitude of this decay is linearly dependent on the control pulse "sx", i.e. whenever the pulse "sx" is turned on, the decoherence is also turned on.
 The corresponding annihilation operator has a coefficient proportional to the control pulse amplitude.
 This noise can be added on top of the default T1, T2 noise.

 ```python
 class Extral_decay_2(Noise):